abedhasan79/Landing_Page_Mini_Project/README.md

 # Module 01 Mini-Project: Landing Page

-This Mini-project for Uoft Coding Bootcamp was dont following the instruction below:
+This Mini-project for Uoft Coding Bootcamp was done following the instruction below:

 ## Instructions